Scuba Diving Gran Canaria: boat dives on the southwest coast

 Is it better to go boat diving or shore diving in Gran Canaria?

 Looking at the logistics, comfort, and variety of dive sites, boat diving is a great way to go scuba diving in Gran Canaria.
 This is especially true when you are traveling with a non-diving partner or family members who aren’t scuba diving during your holiday on Gran Canaria.
 If you want to get the most out of your vacation in Gran Canaria, you save time by doing boat diving instead of shore diving if you’re staying on the southwest coast of Gran Canaria.
-Because shore diving is done at the other side of the island, you have to drive much further.
+Because shore diving is done on the other side of the island, you have to drive much further.

 Powered by GetYourGuide